working-group-purescript-es/purescript-elmish/docs/getting-started.md

 [NodeJS](https://nodejs.org/en/download/), and that's pretty much the only tool you'll need to install upfront.

+This tutorial assumes a basic familiarity with PureScript language as such

 ## Initialize an empty project

-First, create a directory and set up the tool chain in it:

-1. Create an empty directory
+1. Create an empty directory, run `npm init` to initialize a new Node project.
-2. Run `npm init` to initialize a new Node project in the directory.
-This will ask you a bunch of questions, but you can just hit Enter to all of them, they're not important.
-The result should be a lone `package.json` file in the directory.
+   The result should be a lone `package.json` file.
-3. Run `npm install --save purescript spago react react-dom esbuild` to install:
+2. Run `npm install --save purescript spago react react-dom esbuild` to install:
     * `purescript` - the PureScript compiler.
     * `spago` - [the PureScript package manager](https://github.com/purescript/spago).
     * `react` and `react-dom` - the React library, on which Elmish is based.
     * `esbuild` - the fastest JavaScript bundler currently available.
-4. Run `npx spago init` to initialize a new PureScript project in the directory.
+3. Run `npx spago init` to initialize a new PureScript project in the directory.
    This should create a bit of scaffolding, including a couple of `*.dhall` files and an `src` directory with `Main.purs` in it.
-5. Run `npx spago install elmish elmish-html` to install the Elmish library and its companion `elmish-html`.
+4. Run `npx spago install elmish elmish-html` to install the Elmish library and its companion `elmish-html`.

-Now that you have the barebones project, add a way to run and test it:
+## Minimal SPA scaffolding

 1. Using your favourite text editor, create a file named `index.html` and put the following code in it: